synthesized-io/insight/docs/core/user_guide/rules.rst

 CaseWhenThen
 ^^^^^^^^^^^^

-``CaseWhenThen`` can be used to impose a conditional structure between fields of a dataset.
+:class:`~synthesized.common.rules.CaseWhenThen` can be used to impose a conditional structure between fields of a dataset.
 For example, the business logic of `when age < 18 then income = 0` can be enforced with

 .. ipython:: python